 Using the graph you can see which day of the week has the most interactions, as well as a comparison of the interactions from last week.
-It should be noted that this section of Instagram Insights is limited to the past 7 days, however other Instagram insight tools such as Hopper HQ’s Analytics can show you up to 28 days.
+It should be noted that this section of Instagram Insights is limited to the past 7 days, however, other Instagram insights tools such as Hopper HQ’s Analytics can show you up to 28 days.

-This section under Activity displays the overall performance and influence of your Instagram accounts with two key metrics: Reach & Impressions
+The next subsection displays the overall performance and influence of your Instagram account using two key metrics: Reach & Impressions